bids-standard/bids-specification/src/04-modality-specific-files/03-electroencephalography.md

 > Imaging Data Structure (BIDS) Specification for electroencephalography.
 > [https://doi.org/10.31234/osf.io/63a4y](https://doi.org/10.31234/osf.io/63a4y)

-The following EEG datasets have been formatted using the present specification and can be used for practical guidance when curating a new dataset.
+The following example EEG datasets have been formatted using this specification and can be used for practical guidance when curating a new dataset.

 -   Single session per subject: [`eeg_matchingpennies`](https://doi.org/10.17605/OSF.IO/CJ2DR)